-The answer is deceptively simple: your mission statement.
-Your mission statement is more than a couple of sentences on your “about” page.
-It’s the store that powers your business’ selling engine.
+This can be done through your mission statement.
+Your mission statement is more than a couple of sentences on your “About” page.
+It’s what powers your business’ selling engine.

-With a solid mission statement, your new rep can immediately wrap their head around your company’s “why”—and as Simon Sinek said, “people don’t buy what you do, they buy why you do it.”
-When your sales team understands this fundamental piece of your business, they can the ability and freedom to make intelligent decisions based on a set of shared values.
+With a solid mission statement, your new rep can immediately wrap their head around your company’s “why”.
+When your sales team understands this fundamental piece of your business, they can have the ability and freedom to make intelligent decisions based on a set of shared values.

 Take some time to write up a solid mission statement.
 Then, find opportunities to remind your sales team of it every single day.
 And, the next time you hire, make sure you find people who can understand and fit into the work culture you’re promoting.